BabaOlude/Logs-Analysis-Project/README.md

 # Logs-Analysis-Project

+Technologies That I Used
+Python
+PostgreSQL
+Git Bash

 This tool produces answers to the following three questions based on the data in the database:

 What are the most popular three articles of all time?